Wildsong/docker-ArcGISWebAppBuilder/README.md

 I just started with this part today, stay tuned.
 It's the whole reason the project exists.

-My idea is to create an app in WABDE, then add my own widget into the app by editing config.json, and then using git to manage the code in apps/2/widgets/"MyCustomWidget".
+Step 1, create an app in WABDE.
+Use the default template, because it's the only one that allows you to adjust themes and widgets.
+If it's the first one in your WABDE instance then the app will be "2".
+Subsequent apps will be incremented.

+Step 2, using a template, create a new widget in git.
+I have a very simple template now, Wildsong/arcgis-wab-widget-template.

+Step 3, you can put the template into the widgets volume if you want, to avoid hand editing apps/2/config.json or you can break down and just edit that file.
+It's not that hard.

-I need to have write access to the volume, so I switched to using a bind mount for apps, it's just easier for this.
+I needed to have write access to the apps/ volume, so I switched to using a bind mount for apps, it's just easier for this.
+On Linux you probably have to change ownership because things created by WABDE will be owned by root.
+For example, "sudo chown -R bwilson apps/2/widgets".

+Step 4, run your app.
+You should be able to open the widget and see its generic HTML code.

+Step 5, edit, test, repeat, you know this endless cycle.
+Push changes to git as needed.

+Once you have perfected your widget you can use git to deploy a copy into the widgets/ volume for inclusion into future projects directly via WABDE.

 ### 3D